 - Scavenger Hunt!
 Scavenger hunts are great fun any time of year, and children can become even more engaged in this fun, creative activity when you hold your scavenger hunt in the snow.
 Create simple structures out of the snow and hide your treasures inside, pop small treasures into a snowball, or stick larger treasures in a snowbank around the side of the house.
 Kids will have a great time stomping around the backyard in the snow, finding item after snow-covered item.

 - Snow Painting.
-Children always crave larger canvasses, so give them an absolutely massive blank slate by allowing them to paint the untouched snow in your yard or in a local park.
+Children always crave larger canvases, so give them an absolutely massive blank slate by allowing them to paint the untouched snow in your yard or in a local park.
 Take several spray bottles, fill them with water, and add a bit of food coloring to each one.
 Arm your kids with these bottles and let them run wild, unleashing colorful creativity onto their gigantic snowy canvas.
+If your little one loves preschool activities like arts and crafts, you’ll have them hooked on snow painting!

 - Make Ice Cream…Out of Snow!
 Of course, you’ll want to be particular about the snow you choose for this activity.
 Find freshly fallen, untouched snow, and ask our children to scoop it into waffle cones or large cups.
 Then, blend a ½ cup of whole milk, a ¼ cup of sugar, and a ½ teaspoon of vanilla, and mix your blend with four cups of snow.
 Stir until you have a similar texture to ice cream, and feel free to add toppings to make a Snow Sundae.